TessTea/aspd/Readme.md

-At the first place your ~/.aws/credentials file should have the structure similar to this:
+At the first place your ~/.aws/credentials file should have the structure similar to this(aws_region field is optional):